amd/OpenCL-caffe/README.md

 This is an OpenCL implementation of caffe, a mainstream DNN framework (https://github.com/BVLC/caffe).
 It includes a largely complete caffe feature set as of August 2015.
 The project is under active development to improve performance and add new features.
 Contributions from the community are welcome.

-OpenCL (https://en.wikipedia.org/wiki/OpenCL) is an open standard parallel programming language is supported by more than 20 companies, enabling this DNN framework to be used on heterogeneous platforms from a variety of  commercial chip manufacturers.
+OpenCL (https://en.wikipedia.org/wiki/OpenCL) is an open standard parallel programming language for heterogeneous platforms.
+OpenCL is supported by a variety of commercial chip manufacturers.

 #Design features
-  -All layers ported to OpenCL
+  -All caffe layers ported to OpenCL

   -Performance improvement by batched implementation for conv layer based on clBLAS